 Tree root barriers for subsidence remediation

-Trees and large shrubs require substantial amounts of water which is collected via the tree’s root network.
+Trees and large shrubs require substantial amounts of water which is collected via their root networks.
 As a result of growth or the need to find more moisture, this root network can extend many metres from the trunk of a tree and can grow under the foundations of buildings and walls.

 A common solution is to remove the tree.
 However, due to technical and legal reasons this is not always an option.
 A root barrier will allow trees and other vegetation to remain whilst ensuring that they will not have an impact upon an adjacent property.

 Benefits of a tree root barrier:

 - Minimal Disruption